OpenWiFi Gateway (OWGW)

 alt text

 Give the controller a name, change the Type field to OpenWifi.
 Enter the controllers IP address in the Host field.
-Change the username field from admin to the email address of the user created in the previous step and enter the password in the password field below.
-Change the Timeout field from 5 to to 30.
+Leave the default Username [email protected], and enter a password of your choosing in the Password field.
+The password will be updated automatically in the OpenWifi controller.
 Click Create at the bottom of the record.

 alt text